-The North Carolina Office of State Budget and Management provides projected numbers of North Carolina residents for the projection year by county.
+The North Carolina Office of State Budget and Management provides estimates projected numbers of North Carolina residents for the current reporting year and projection year by county.

-Estimates of active duty military personnel come from the category of "Employment Status - Armed Forces" from the most recent American Community Survey 5-year Estimates.
+Estimates of active duty military personnel come from the category of "Employment Status - Armed Forces" from the most recent American Community Survey 5-Year Estimates.